20 Indian Baby Food Recipes for 1-Year-Old

 How to Cook

-- Add butter in a pressure cooker and sauté the onions till translucent.
+- Add butter to a pressure cooker and sauté the onions till translucent.

 - Add the chicken, along with veggies and water